ClementNerma/LRVM/docs/Tutorial.md

     cmp a0, 0

     ifeq
-    jmpa .display
+    jp .display
 ```

 The `if` instructions only run the instruction below them if the specified flag is set.
-This means that, if the `ZF` flag is not set (so if `a0` is not equal to `0x00000000`), our `jmpa` instruction won't be run and the program won't jump.
-Which means the instructions we'll put below `jmpa` will be run in turn.
+This means that, if the `ZF` flag is not set (so if `a0` is not equal to `0x00000000`), our `jp` instruction won't be run and the program won't jump.
+Which means the instructions we'll put below `jp` will be run in turn.

 So the first thing we'll do in this case is to write the read word to the display's buffer: